griggheo/ansible-prometheus/README.md

 Ansible-Prometheus
 =========

-Installs the Prometheus monitoring server and the node_exporter binary and runs them as Upstart services.
+Installs the Prometheus monitoring server, the node_exporter binary and the PromDash dashboard.
+Runs them as Upstart services.

 Role Variables
 --------------